Skip to main content

 The Turing Scheme supports students by providing funding to help cover some of the costs of living, studying and working abroad.

-The funding that will be provided to successful applicants will contribute towards the general cost of living abroad.
+The funding provided to successful applicants will contribute towards the general cost of living abroad.
 Grants will not cover the full costs of the placement.

 The amount of funding available depends on the destination country and the length of placement.